contactandyc/another-c-library/7_allocator.md

 } stla_allocator_dump_t;
 ```

 Another useful feature is to have the state of the memory usage dumped every so often.
 All this means is that if _STLA_DEBUG_MEMORY_ is defined as a filename, any program which uses the allocator will record all of the memory allocations every N seconds and rotate the previous snapshot.
-In order to maintain a smaller number of output files, the rotations will rotate files with an ever expanding gap between them.
+To maintain a smaller number of output files, the rotations will rotate files with an ever-expanding gap between them.

 The full allocator interface is below.